XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Proprietary iOS/Android app; no MetaTrader, TradingView, or crypto wallet
+Proprietary Moomoo app for iOS/Android; no MetaTrader, TradingView, crypto app, or mobile wallet

 Usability